Searcher of the dead

-Plague time
+During plague outbreaks

 At the time of the Great Plague of London, most of those who could afford to leave the city did so.
 In general, poor, older women who did not care for the sick in other capacities such as midwifery were assigned to the task of "searching".
 Searchers were sometimes coerced or bribed to mask patients' causes of death.
 Pressure from family members and others in the household would ask that the deaths of those affected would be attributed to alternative, less severe diseases than the plague in order to avoid the inconvenience of quarantine put on houses of those who had passed from the deadly disease.
+These searchers at first were hired to just check on their neighbors; later they became the sole authority responsible for quantifying the effect of the plague on their community.
+In spite of a culture that assumed the credibility of older women to be questionable, the role was specifically given to older women, mostly widows, who lived on pension.
+The searchers were known as "keepers of the dead" as well, and "searchers" and "keepers" were interchangeable in this time period.
+The searchers were in charge of providing the information to the "bills of mortality", passed through the city bureaucracy largely via word of mouth: the searchers would report to the Constable, who would relay the information to the Alderman and parish clerk, who would pass it along to the Clerk of the parish clerks, who would record the data in official documents.
+From 1527-1858, this method was used to record weekly (later annual) statistics regarding deaths in London.

-Practice
+Practices

 Searchers were not trained for their jobs most times, and their duties posed serious personal health risks to those involved due to the frequent possibility of encountering forms of contagion.
 Their responsibilities were later divided from one of identifying plague victims into three essential purposes - searchers who determined if a sickness was associated with the plague, those who cared for the sick, and those who viewed corpses to attempt linking death to specific diseases.
-Searchers were required to live outside of common areas, to practice indoors, and to hold white sticks indicating their dangerous professions they were when in public spaces.
+Searchers were required to live outside of common areas, to practice indoors, and to hold white sticks indicating their dangerous professions when they were in public spaces.
+The searchers had to be careful to distinguish plague from other illnesses.
+Their word would be the determining factor in whether the household was required to quarantine (for 28-40 days).
+A searcher who diagnosed incorrectly could be subject to corporal punishment, physical isolation, and economic coercion.
 While some continued working for up to a decade, most searchers died from the communicable diseases which they diagnosed in others.